Hyssop: A Beautiful and Beneficial Herb for Your Garden

 Closely related species in the Agastache genus, such as anise hyssop (Agastache foeniculum), offer similar benefits with a sweeter, licorice-like scent.
 These plants are often grouped under the name “giant hyssop” or referred to by cultivar names like Agastache ‘Blue Fortune’, ‘Blue Boa’, and ‘Black Adder’.
 Hyssop and agastache are drought-tolerant, low-maintenance, and excellent for pollinator gardens.

-Hyssop thrives in full sun and well-drained soil.
-It’s suitable for herb gardens, borders, and container planting.
-Sow hyssop seeds in early spring or plant nursery starts after the last frost.
+These plants thrive in full sun and well-drained soil.
+They are suitable for herb gardens, borders, and container planting.
+Sow seeds in early spring or plant nursery starts after the last frost.
 Once established, this perennial herb will reward you year after year with fragrant foliage and vibrant blooms.

 Plant Profile